a10networks/PrometheusExporter/README.md

   log_level: INFO
 ```
 - host_ip: ACOS instance IP which is to be monitored
-- log_level: Set log_level to DEBUG for debugging purpose.
-Default log_level is INFO.
+- log_level: Set log_level to DEBUG for debugging purposes.
+The default log_level is INFO.

 To use the Helm package, run the following commands.